Hammarn/1MB335/Lab3.md

 At this stage, make a copy of your fasta file to keep a record of what you did.
 Then clean up your fasta file, i.e. remove the headers and sequences of the fragments that you are not using (e.g. the reverse complements of contigs) and make a single sequence of all the contigs and extra bits which belong together (see Figure 1 - you only want the black and the blue segments).

 Disclaimer: most likely, tiling did not work.
 Thus we downloaded mitochondrial genomes in fasta format for you to continue working on.

+---
 This is the step when you start to work with one the four species that you were assigned at the beginning of the class.
 If you forgot which species you were supposed to work with, ask a teaching assistant.
-The ready fasta files are here: `/proj/g2019029/private/DATA/mitochondrial_genomes`.
+The mitochondrial fasta files are here: `/proj/g2019029/private/DATA/mitochondrial_genomes`.

 ### Orient to the canonical start location in the mitochondrial genome (*cox1*).